cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/09 - Implement Directory Synchronization (az-100-05).md

 1. From the **Users - All users** blade, create a new user with the following settings:

-     - User name: **syncadmin@***<DNS-domain-name>* where *<DNS-domain-name>* represents the default primary DNS domain name you identified in the previous task.
+     - User name: **syncadmin@&lt;DNS-domain-name&gt;** where **&lt;DNS-domain-name&gt;** represents the default primary DNS domain name you identified in the previous task.
 Take a note of this user name.
 You will need it later in this lab.

     - Name: **syncadmin**